Cdrvo/Cold-Beans/README.md

-# Cold-Beans
+# Cold Beans
-an event inspired by Hot Potato to give a chance to people who couldn't join it
+Coming straight from a parallel dimension!
+This mod utilizes the concept Hot Potato and twists it to propose a brand new expirience